nicholas-alonzo/GitHub-Repo-Analysis/README.md

 - [BigQuery](https://bigquery.cloud.google.com/dataset/bigquery-public-data:github_repos)

 __Methodology__
-For full details refer to [Sampling Process](https://github.com/nicholas-alonzo/GitHub-Repo-Analysis/blob/master/SamplingProcess.ipynb) on how repositories were selected and [BigQuery Processing](https://github.com/nicholas-alonzo/GitHub-Repo-Analysis/blob/master/BigQueryProcessing_na.ipynb) on how events were processed from the Event Archive through BigQuery.
+For full details refer to [Sampling Process](https://github.com/nicholas-alonzo/GitHub-Repo-Analysis/blob/master/SamplingProcess.ipynb) on how repositories were selected and [BigQuery Processing](https://github.com/nicholas-alonzo/GitHub-Repo-Analysis/blob/master/BigQueryProcessing_na.ipynb) on how events were processed into a database.

 __Event Exploration and Analysis__
 The analyses can be found [here](https://github.com/nicholas-alonzo/GitHub-Repo-Analysis/blob/master/Event-Exploration_na.ipynb) by Nicholas Alonzo and [here](https://github.com/nicholas-alonzo/GitHub-Repo-Analysis/blob/master/Event-Exploration_ql.ipynb) by Quan Li.

 __Data Files__
 All data files referenced in Sampling Process and BigQuery Processing can be downloaded from [here](https://mega.nz/#F!LZ0jQQDZ!K4p6b9afXmBYZ2rDhyv5zQ).
-The most important downloads are github.db used in the analyses and GitHub-Diagram.png to view the relational database schema.
+The most important downloads are github.db used in the analyses and GitHub-Diagram.png to view the database schema.

 ## Issues: Characteristics and Closing Efficiency
-1. What are the most common words shared among issue titles?
+1. What are the most common words shared among issue titles when they are first opened?
+(Q - HP)
+  - Show using a word cloud or barplot
 2. How quickly do issues close (not including reopened issues)?
-  - Is there someone who typically opens them per repo?
+(Q - HP)
+  - Show with a histogram or density plot
   - Does the owner typically close them per repo?
-  - What percent of the issues contain the top 3 most common words shared among the titles?
+  - Which ones are outliers / anomalies?
 3. What kind of labels are attached to issues most frequently?
+(Q - HP)
+  - Show with a barplot
-  - Are issues with labels closed more quickly than those unlabeled?
+  - Are issues with labels closed more quickly than those unlabeled (not including reopened issues)?
-4. What are the most common ways to write the beginning of an issue across all issues?
+4. What are the most common ways to write the beginning of an issue across all issues when they are first opened if any?
+(Q - LP)
+  - Use the first 5 words as the "beginning of an issue"
-  - Which ones get closed more?
+  - Which ones get closed more if any?
-5. What percentage of issues are reopened?
+5. What percentage of issues are reopened per repo?
+(Q - LP)
-6. What kinds of issues have comment activity even after the issue is last closed?
+  - Show with a barplot
+  - What are the top 3 repos that get more reopened issues and what is their repo description?

 ## Forks: How are they being used?
 1. What percentage of forks are pull requests? are not pull requests?
+(N - HP)
   - How long does it take for a fork to become an open pull request on average?
 2. What percent of fork owners have starred the repo? haven't starred the repo?
+(N - HP)
   - Do they typically star the repo before they fork it or after?

 ## Pull Requests: Characteristics and Successful Merges
-1. What are some characteristics of merged pull requests?
-  - What are the most common words shared among pull request titles?
+1. What are the most common words shared among the titles of merged pull requests?
+(Q - HP)
-  - Do they have a shorter description?
-  - Are there fewer comments before it becomes merged?
+  - Show with a barplot or word cloud

 2. Are merged pull requests typically open by core contributors or external contributors?
+(N - HP)

 ## Issues and Pull Requests
 1. What does the relationship of issues opened and opened pull requests look like?
+(N - HP)
+  - Show with a scatter plot
+  - Which ones are outliers / anomalies?
 2. What percentage of referenced issues are closed by a pull request? not closed?
+(N - HP)
   - Was the issue opened by the person who opened the pull request?
-  - Does an issue typically have 1 pull request?
+  - Are the issues resolved more by core contributors or external contributors?